CMDR-WDX/motion-canvas-videos/src/projects/hitPrediction/script.md

 There is one flaw here, however.

-The Bullet inherits our ship's momentum – meaning… that if the ship is… say … flying to the side, the bullet will also fly to the side, even if it was flying straight up.
+The Bullet inherits our ship's momentum – meaning… that if the ship is… say … flying to the side, the bullet will also fly to the side, even if it is shot straight up.

 Similarly, if the ship flying in reverse, the bullet's speed will be slower.

-This way, bullets no longer form a circle, but an ellipse — which means you cannot just use the distance between our ship and the enemy.
+This way, bullets no longer form a circle, but an ellipse — which means we cannot just use the distance between our ship and the enemy.

 There is however a simple trick to this: Changing the Frame of Reference.